 Twenty-nine rushing attempts represents a put-your-money-where-your-mouth-is total for Saints Coach Sean Payton and his staff, who have said the Saints want to have more offensive balance this season.

 Last year New Orleans had 29 or more rushing attempts just twice, 28 or more three times.
 The Saints won all three of those games, including – coincidentally – a 29-rush attempt game against the Falcons in Game 9, at the Mercedes-Benz Superdome.

-“It’s the coaching staff saying that we’re going to run it," center Brian de la Puente said.
+"It's the coaching staff saying that we're going to run it," center Brian de la Puente said.
 "The balance will only help our passing game.